Serial Wire Output¶

 For UART, at the same baud rate - this is configured as part of enabling SWO on the probe.

-monitor help
+speaks with monitor help

 The Manchester coded SWO auto-synchronizes and the firmware auto-detects baud.
 However, for UART SWO, you have to configure the baud rate both in the target configuration and on the probe.
 The default baud rate for async is 2.25MBaud.